damalis/full-stack-proxy-nginx-yii-for-everyone-with-docker-compose/README.md

 ### Website

-You should see the above "Congratulations!" page in your browser.
+You should see the "Congratulations!" page in your browser.
 If not, please check if your PHP installation satisfies Yii's requirements.
 You can check if the minimum requirements are met using one of the following approaches:

 ```